jecki/ts2python/README.md

 either of theses testing-frameworks installed.

-For a demonstration how the TypeScript-Interfaces are transpiled to Python-code, run the `demo-3-16.sh`-script (or `demo-3-16.bat` on Windows) in the "demo"-sub-directory or the ts2python-repository.
+For a demonstration how the TypeScript-Interfaces are transpiled to Python-code, run the `demo.sh`-script (or `demo.bat` on Windows) in the "demo"-sub-directory or the ts2python-repository.

-(Presently, this does not work with the LSP 3.17 specs, because the specs contain typescript bugs at a few places and thus would need to be corrected by hand after downloading.)
+Once, you have run the `demo.sh`-script you can also run the `test.sh` which tests the compatibility with every Python-Version higher or equal than 3.7 that is installed on your system.

 Or, run the `tst_ts2python_grammar.py` in the ts2python-directory and look up the grammar-test-reports in the "REPORT"-sub-directory